Biden suggests Trump supporters are 'garbage' after comic's insult of Puerto Rico

 White House spokesman Andrew Bates said Biden “referred to the hateful rhetoric at the Madison Square Garden rally as ‘garbage.’”

+Biden then took to social media to personally clarify what he said.

+“Earlier today I referred to the hateful rhetoric about Puerto Rico spewed by Trump’s supporter at his Madison Square Garden rally as garbage — which is the only word I can think of to describe it,” he posted on X. “His demonization of Latinos is unconscionable.
+That’s all I meant to say.
+The comments at that rally don’t reflect who we are as a nation.”

-In referring to Trump's supporters as “garbage,” Biden's tone was at odds with the message that Democratic nominee Kamala Harris is seeking to present as she aims to cast a broad appeal, including to disaffected Republicans.
-Just minutes after Biden's comments, Harris spoke from the Ellipse in Washington, vowing to be a president who would unite the country.
+In referring to Trump's supporters as “garbage,” however, Biden's tone was at odds with the message that Democratic nominee Kamala Harris is seeking to present as she aims to cast a broad appeal, including to disaffected Republicans.
+Shortly after Biden's comments, Harris spoke from the Ellipse in Washington, vowing to be a president who would unite the country.

 “I pledge to be a president for all Americans,” said Harris, who is Biden's vice president.

 Republicans quickly highlighted Biden's remark.
-Florida Sen. Marco Rubio interrupted Trump's rally in Allentown, Pennsylvania, to recount what happened.
+Trump called up Florida Sen. Marco Rubio during his rally in Allentown, Pennsylvania, to recount what happened.

+Trump campaign spokesperson Karoline Leavitt said in a subsequent statement, “There’s no way to spin it: Joe Biden and Kamala Harris don’t just hate President Trump, they despise the tens of millions of Americans who support him."

+A Trump campaign fundraising text declared, “KAMALA’S BOSS JOE BIDEN JUST CALLED ALL MY SUPPORTERS GARBAGE!” before ensuring recipients that Trump himself thinks, “YOU ARE AMAZING!”

-Some prominent Democrats also began to distance from Biden's comments.
+Even some prominent Democrats began distancing themselves from Biden's comments.
 Speaking on CNN, Pennsylvania Gov. Josh Shapiro said he would “never insult the good people of Pennsylvania or any Americans even if they chose to support a candidate that I didn't support.”

 The comments recalled then-Democratic presidential nominee Hillary Clinton dismissing Trump supporters during a 2016 fundraiser in New York by saying that half would fit into a “ basket of deplorables.”